sunniesnow/sunniesnow/help.md

-All the values are in seconds although they are entered in milliseconds, so you need to enter milliseconds in judgement settings UI, but you need to enter seconds when using URL parameters.
+All the values are in seconds although they are entered in milliseconds, so you need to enter milliseconds in judgement settings UI, but you need to enter seconds when using URL parameters because the internal values are in seconds.
 When using custom windows, the windows for drag notes are **not** affected by [`lyrica-5`](#lyrica-5).
 The early bad judgement for hold end is always negative infinity.